-See also transaction documents: Trust Deed and Deed of Charge.
+See underlying transaction documents: Trust Agreement, Deed of Charge and Assignment.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Resolution of conflicts between different classes of investors (Article 20 (10))

 70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
 This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised.